How do I access my credit card through electronic services?

-When using a CIBC credit card through the PLUS* or INTERAC™ network system or the VISA International system, a transaction on a chequing, savings or other account may be declined.
+When using a CIBC credit card through the Plus* or Interac® network system or the Visa International system, a transaction from a chequing, savings or other account may be declined.
 Access to the credit card account through a debit card (if you have linked your credit card account to your debit card) may also be declined.
 This is at the discretion of each independent financial institution and cannot be controlled by CIBC.

 Enjoy these benefits of Online Banking:

-- Easy Organization – get a more detailed view of your credit card spending and create customized monthly budgets with the spend report1
+- Easy Organization: Get a more detailed view of your credit card spending and create customized monthly budgets with the spend report1

-How long does it take for my credit card application(s) to be processed?
+How long does it take for my credit card application to be processed?

 How can I find out the status of my credit card application?

 1 Transactions must be first posted to your account before they can trigger a spend alert.
-It may then take up to 24 hours after a triggered transaction is posted for an altert to be sent.
+It may then take up to 24 hours after a triggered transaction is posted for an alert to be sent.

 2 This service is provided by Equifax Canada, a leading credit bureau in Canada